Here are more landscape design tips. Think about them as you plan your plantings.

-- Locate large trees away from property lines, phone lines, foundations.
+- Locate large trees away from property lines, phone lines, foundations

-- Place some deciduous trees and shrubs on the south of your house to provide shade in summer.
+- Place some deciduous trees and shrubs on the south of your house to provide shade in summer

-- Create several areas of transition—edges—as this is the most active area for wildlife.
+- Create several areas of transition—edges—as this is the most active area for wildlife

-- Buy trees as large as you can afford and plant them sooner rather than later, as they take much longer to reach maturity.
+- Buy trees as large as you can afford and plant them sooner rather than later, as they take much longer to reach maturity

-- Plant vines and shrubs around snags to hide them.
+- Plant vines and shrubs around snags to hide them

 It pleases the eye to:

-• Plant in groups of odd numbers—3, 5, 7, etc.
+- Plant in groups of odd numbers—3, 5, 7, etc.

-- Create a curving pathway through the yard and planted beds.
-Curvy paths add style.
+- Create a curving pathway through the yard and planted beds—curvy paths add style

 Mulch your planting beds.
-It dresses up the bare ground, but more importantly, mulch reduces weeds, cuts down on watering, improves soil quality, prevents erosion and provides cover for insects.
+It dresses up the bare ground, but more importantly, it reduces weeds, cuts down on watering, improves soil quality, prevents erosion, and provides cover for insects.

 Mulch needn’t be expensive.
-Many tree trimmers will gladly deliver a load of tree mulch to your driveway in order to save on the cost of dumping fees at local landfills.
-In fact, they often have waiting lists of people wanting mulch.
-(Warning: A full load will be a huge quantity and some trimmers won’t deliver partial loads.
-Perhaps your neighbors would want to share.)
+Many tree trimmers will gladly deliver a load of tree mulch to your driveway to save them the cost of dumping fees at local landfills.
+As a matter of fact, they often have waiting lists of people wanting it.
+(Warning: A full load will be huge, and some trimmers won’t deliver partial ones.
+Perhaps your neighbors would like to share.)

 Mulched leaves and mowed grass also can be used as mulch.
 Even weeds themselves can become mulch—simply leave them lying on the soil where you pulled them, and don’t cover them with other mulch for several days to ensure they’re completely dead.
 Note, though: don’t use weeds with seed heads on them.
 Read about types of mulches here.